zackiles/cursor-config/how-cursor-rules-work.md

 #### Key Points About Activation

-1. `description`: The `description` defines the appropriate scenarios, and the model will evaluate the context to decide whether the rule should be applied, such as:
-   - Always active in all situations.
-   - Active during planning discussions.
-   - Active for frontend projects.
-   - Etc.
+1. `description`:
+   - For AgentAttached rules: The `description` must be a non-empty string that defines the activation scenarios.
+   - For all other rule types: The `description` should be empty (null, undefined, or empty string).
+   - Empty values are consistently treated as null throughout the system.

+2. `globs`:
+   - For AutoAttached rules: The `globs` must be a non-empty string or array of strings.
+   - For all other rule types: The `globs` should be empty (null, undefined, or empty string).
+   - Empty values are consistently treated as null throughout the system.

-2. AI Intelligence Required: The model must have sufficient intelligence to properly interpret the `description`.
+3. AI Intelligence Required: The model must have sufficient intelligence to properly interpret the rules.
 Less capable models (e.g., GPT-4-mini) may fail to understand and apply the rules effectively.

 ---